cixgnf/PythonChallenge/README.md

 We found such a sentence in the comments of the webpage source file: "find rare characters in the mess below", and found a large section of irregular character strings in the following comments.

-Therefore, We need find the rare characters in the second comments.
+Therefore, We need to find the rare characters in the second comments.

 ```python
 # 1. Find the number of appearance for each character.